What's With This Magnetic Stripe

 Summary

-If we look at the five issues that
+If we look at the five issues that have

-five areas.
-This does not mean that magnetic stripe is the answer to all our
+advantages in all five areas.
+This does not mean that magnetic

-prayers, however it does show that with the correct specifications, magnetic
+that with the correct specifications, magnetic stripe can be

-stripe can be made to meet all the requirements.
+made to meet all the requirements.
 Some of these category

-classifications will not change from application to application but the relative
+classifications will not change from application to application

-importance of each will change.
-For example, cost may be the over-riding factor
+but the relative importance of each will change.
+For example,

-in choosing a technology and you may choose a particular technology because of
+you may choose a particular technology because of that even

-that even though it does not come out best overall.
+though it does not come out best overall.

 |